ahalinux/X-Defender-VR/README.md

 # X-Defender-VR

+## About the game
-## This is my VR game called "X-Defender", Can be used for Google cardboard and Xiaomi VR Play.
+- This is my VR game called "X-Defender", Can be used for Google cardboard and Xiaomi VR Play.

+## APK file location
-## The Android installation file is stored in Baidu netdisc.
+- The Android installation file is stored in Baidu netdisc.
 - Link: https://pan.baidu.com/s/1qYIvSwG
 - Password: i3ie